marcaroni3d/calculator/readme.md

 # Calculator

-An online alculator with basic arithmetic operations built using HTML, CSS, and Javascript.
+An online calculator with basic arithmetic operations built using HTML, CSS, and Javascript.
 It can be controlled by a mouse or keyboard.

 ## Features